sloancinkle/shuffleboard/README.md

 ### Player Customization
 * The two tables in the center allow you to choose puck colors.
-* The top table is for Player 1 (scoreboard left), and the bottom table is for Player 2 (scoreboard right).
+* The top table corresponds to scoreboard left, and the bottom table corresponds to scoreboard right.
-* Tip: Practice throwing pucks on these tables to test the friction!

 ### Resume vs. Reset
-* RESUME: Returns you to the current game without changes.
+* RESUME: Returns you to the current game.
-* RESET: If you change a setting that affects gameplay, the button will change to RESET.
-Clicking this will apply changes and start a new game.
+* RESET: If you change a setting that affects gameplay, the button changes to RESET.
+Clicking this starts a new game.

 ---